-Article IV - Each student subject to disciplinary action arising from violations of College student rules shall be assured procedural due process.
-At all judicial hearings, an accused student shall be assumed innocent until proven guilty, and in initial judicial hearings, the burden of proof shall rest with those bringing the charges.
+Article IV - Each student subject to disciplinary action arising from violations of the Student Code of Conduct shall be assured procedural due process.
+At all Disciplinary Committee Hearings, an accused student shall be assumed innocent until proven guilty, and in these hearings, the burden of proof shall rest with those bringing the charges.
 In all proceedings, the student shall be guaranteed substantive and procedural due process.